jbaek7023/Stylee/README.md

 ---
 Stylee is Social Network Platform which allows user to organize and socialize around your fashion style and clothing.

 This is NOT a school project but a project for my interest.
+This project is totally on my own.
+It was a lot of fun and I just enjoyed the learning process throughout.
 &nbsp;

 ## Demo